Crash of a Lockheed 18-08A LodeStar in Toronto

 Circumstances:

-After take off from Bilbeis, the captain decided to make a low pass over the Officer's Mess.
+After takeoff from Bilbeis, the captain decided to make a low pass over the Officer's Mess.
 While flying at a height of eight feet, the aircraft hit the tent with its left wing tip that broke away.
 The aircraft overturned and crashed in a huge explosion.
-All 13 occupants were killed while there was no casualties on ground.
+All 13 occupants were killed while there were no casualties on the ground.

 Probable cause: